ddervs/ddervs.github.io/papers.md

 - [Quantum Inspired Algorithms For Graph Matching (Master's Thesis).](https://github.com/ddervs/ddervs.github.io/raw/master/assets/pdfs/GraphKernels.pdf)
     - *Short Summary:* Graph kernels are a method for recognising patterns in data defined as graphs.
 In this work I define a graph kernel inspired by the theory of quantum walks, that compares favourably with state of the art* methods in graph classification.

         <sub style="font-size:60%">\*at the time of writing.
-This probably isn't true anymore in a field that moves so quickly... 😕</sub>
+This definitely isn't true anymore in a field that moves so quickly... 😕</sub>

 - [Constructing graphs with limited resources](https://scirate.com/arxiv/1802.09844)
     - *Short Summary:* This paper (coauthored with Simone Severini and Avinash Mocherla) considers the information inherent in creating graphs.
 We examine how instructions, memory and randomness can be used top create graphs such as forests and threshold graphs and find bounds on the minimal amounts of these resources needed to create such graphs (amongst others).